dimagi/commcare-cloud/docs/setup/new_environment.md

     * If you are using VirtualBox, you can follow the instructions on [Configuring VirtualBox for testing CommCareHQ](../howto/configure-virtualbox.md).
 * Access to the monolith via SSH with a user who has sudo access.
 If you installed the base Ubuntu 18.04 image yourself, this should be the default.

-## Step 1: Add Root User and Install Required System Packages
+## Step 1: Prepare system for automated deploy

 1. Enable root login via ssh